 Contact us today for an appointment or consultation.

-Xavier P. J. Gaudin, D.O. is a dual-trained neurosurgeon with special expertise in minimally invasive and complex spinal surgery.
+Xavier P. J. Gaudin, D.O. is a board-certified and dual-trained neurosurgeon with special expertise in minimally invasive and complex spinal surgery.
 He treats a full spectrum of brain, spine and peripheral nerve conditions.

 William J. Sonstein, M.D., F.A.C.S., is a Board-Certified Diplomate, American Board of Neurosurgery.
 He has a special interest in complex spine surgery and has one of the largest experiences with Posterior Lumbar Interbody Fusion (PLIF) on Long Island.